sbangalore/sbangalore.github.io/_posts/2019-12-04-how-i-scored-169-on-the-GRE.md

 ---
 published: false
 ---
-Today, I get you the fastest way to mint cash :sparkles: getting into HYPS
+Today, I get you the fastest way to mint cash :sparkles: getting into HYPS.

+:exclamation: Warning: This takes time.
+120 hours, maybe more. :exclamation:

 There is substance in this post, I promise.
 This is my four step process on how I made a 169/168/5 on the GRE.
 Here's the proof: